thomashenson/add-bitbucket-group/README.md

 * **Privilege:** The privilege to be given to the group; 'read', 'write', or 'admin'.

 ** When you generate an app password, you will need to ensure you select Read and Write (and Admin under Repositories only) under Account and Repositories.

+The 'vars.json' file is excluded in the .gitignore.
+I changed to reading in a vars file as the input vars were inconvenient.
+Easier to re-run this way.

 ### Requirements ###